dilumn/git-presentation/README.md

 # git-presentation
-This is the git presentation slides
+This is the git presentation slides from pdf, pptx & keynote format